fluxninja/aperture/docs/content/get-started/playground.md

 development of Aperture.

 Playground deploys resources to the Kubernetes cluster that `kubectl` on your machine points at.
-For convenience, this README includes instructions for deploying a local Kubernetes cluster using [Kind](https://kind.sigs.k8s.io/).
+For convenience, refer to [Prerequisites](#prerequisites-k8s) includes instructions for deploying a local Kubernetes cluster using [Kind](https://kind.sigs.k8s.io/).

 ## How to Run